BMW M2 Review & Prices

 Jump inside the M2 and you’ll be hit by understated quality.
 In contrast to the brash and boxy exterior, it’s not a particularly shouty interior, more closely aligned with what you’d expect to find in comfy, motorway-mile-friendly BMWs rather than the tyre shredder of the family.

-Despite this there are plenty of little reminders that this is an M car, with various badges and splashes of the M tricolour all over the place, including on the thick-rimmed steering wheel.
-There are only quality materials to be found, so even though it looks a bit unexciting, it feels suitably premium.
+Despite this there are plenty of little reminders that this is an M car, with various badges and splashes of the M tricolour all over the place, including on the thick-rimmed, flat-bottomed steering wheel.
+There are only quality materials to be found, so even though it looks a bit unexciting, it feels suitably premium - so long as your hands don’t wander down to the lower door cards.

 One thing that does jump out at you, though, is the ultra-wide, twin-screen set-up on the dashboard.
 It’s made up of a 12.3-inch driver’s display and a 14.9-inch infotainment system running the latest BMW tech.

 That means you get super quick responses and pin-sharp graphics with one of the better voice control systems in the business.
-You also get Android Auto and Apple CarPlay as standard to stream your music and take advantage of your maps apps.
+You also get Android Auto and Apple CarPlay as standard to stream your music and take advantage of your maps apps - and they’re a lot simpler to use than the multitude of menus in the BMW operating system.

-Back to the task of driving fast, and there are a bunch of M-specific apps, such as a lap timer and a drift analyser that will rate your attempts to recreate the Stig’s Top Gear highlight reel.
-Though obviously you should only engage this when it’s safe to do so…
+Back to the task of driving fast, and there are a bunch of M-specific apps, such as a lap timer and a drift analyser that will rate your attempts to recreate any scene out of The Fast and The Furious.
+Though obviously you should only engage this on a track and when it’s safe to do so…

 MPG, emissions and tax

-Enough of the fun stuff, you want to know how much the M2 will cost to run, don’t you?
 Official figures suggest 27.7mpg in mixed driving, which is almost identical to the M240i’s numbers, so it shouldn’t be ruinous to run if you can resist the urge to enjoy the engine’s talents too often.
+We saw around 25mpg in our testing, but that was with some rather spirited driving, so BMW’s claim looks rather accurate.

-It also has the same 231g/km CO2 emissions figure, but don’t get too excited – that still puts it in the second-highest tax band for your first year of vehicle excise duty.
+A 221g/km CO2 emissions figure puts it in the second-highest tax band for your first year of vehicle excise duty.
 You’ll also be subject to the premium on top of the regular tax payment in years two to six because the list price is above £40,000.
+Company car drivers look away, because the M2 sits in the highest band for benefit-in-kind payments.

 Safety and security